 Ice: After the first 48 hours, applying ice for 10-15 minutes a few times per day may help to manage the excess swelling around your injured muscle or joint, and ice can help decrease some of the acute pain that you may be experiencing.
 Consulting a physiotherapist is the best way to determine if the use of ice is necessary or appropriate for your injury.

 Compression: While practicing early movement and loading, or during a relative rest period with icing, adding compression in the form of a tensor bandage or compression sleeve helps to manage swelling, improve joint position awareness, and reduce pain.
 Talk to your physiotherapist about the best way to add compression for your injury, and ensure that it’s done safely to limit the risk of loss of circulation.

-Elevation: Elevation is simple for some body parts.
+Elevation: Elevation is simple for some Healthy Body parts.
 You can easily prop up an injured ankle or knee on a stack of pillows while you are lying down.
 An injury to your elbow or wrist requires that you elevate your entire arm on something.
 Your physiotherapist can help advise you on the best way to elevate your injury.

 Research shows that the combination of appropriate early management (i.e. POLICE) and joint mobilization or manual therapy techniques (that are typically performed by a physiotherapist) greatly improve the range of movement in injured areas, especially injured joints.
 This leads to quicker recovery periods, shorter sick leave, and a faster return to sports participation.